Vinegar Hill, New Zealand: Notes

 [1] Ian's name was not initially engraved on the trophy, causing confusion among following queens, and it was not until after 2006 that his name was remembered.
 The queens appointed on either side of him were unavailable for consultation to confirm this earlier.

 [2] The running of the 1999 camp, the Millennial Camp, was taken over by Deus, a Wellington group that ran dance parties.
 This caused considerable controversy.

-[3] *NB.
-Due to the effect of the COVID-19 pandemic and the lockdowns, there was no queen elected in 2021 for 2022.
+[3] Due to the effect of the COVID-19 pandemic and the lockdowns, there was no queen elected in 2021 for 2022.
 Queen Shayno continued to reign until the next election in 2022 for 2023.